Skip to main content

 “I swear I don’t understand those uncles who wear pants, suits and shirts to weddings,” Ajabdeh spoke as she sorted the marigolds eyeing some of the uncles in the banquet while one of the other bridesmaids was breaking down the petals and another was making designs for a flower rangoli they wanted to surprise the bride with for her Mehendi ceremony.

 “Well, Sherwanis also have buttons.”
 The one making the rangoli shrugged.
 Ajabdeh nodded in agreement, getting up from her spot and wiping some of the petals off her kameez.
-“The bottom line is unlike women, men don’t think they need to put an effort for things like these.
-Wearing a traditional attire is not that hard if we can dance in sarees!”
-She turned, ready to see if Aunty needed any other help only to find Pratap, Shakti and a few others trying to get in through the entrance.
-Pratap did expect her on the sangeet night but he did not quite expect to see her in the morning.
+“The bottom line is, unlike women, men don’t think they need to put in effort for things like these.
+Wearing traditional attire is not that hard if we can dance in sarees!”
+She turned, ready to see if Aunty needed any other help, only to find Pratap, Shakti and a few others trying to get in through the entrance.
+Pratap did expect her on the sangeet night, but he did not quite expect to see her in the morning.
 Ajabdeh eyed him and then the others.

 “Shakti.”
 He extended his hand as the cousins exchanged glances.